metasfresh/metasfresh-documentation/_webui_collection/EN/Setup_Dunning.md

 ## Overview

 1. configure Outbound Documents Config for table c_dunning_docs in order to have dunning Documents created in outbound documents.
-Make sure that exists a print format for yhat table.
-If not, please, select one in here.
+Make sure you select a print format here as this is explicitly required for table c_dunning_docs.
 ![](assets/Setup_Dunning-f0dcd.png)

 1. define a dunning type in window "Dunning Type" with at least one step